-Think of all the ways that receiving a supposed “sure-thing” payment can go awry:
+Think of all the ways that receiving a supposed “sure-thing” payment can go wrong:

 - the check could bounce

-- the credit card charge could be disputed
+- a credit card charge could be disputed

 Anyone of those things happens and your lien rights will be irreversibly lost if you signed an unconditional lien waiver.
-For these reasons, we at Levelset advise people to ALWAYS use CONDITIONAL lien waivers.
+For these reasons, contractors should always use conditional lien waivers.